Urbania, Nova Scotia

 Urbania is an unincorporated community in the Canadian province of Nova Scotia, located in East Hants Municipality in Hants County.
 Urbania was consistently the location of a post office serving the surrounding area from July 1 1870 until June 30 1966 when a new postal route was established in Shubenacadie.
 Present day Urbania consists mostly of farmland.

-Etymology
+History

-Urbania was known as Carleton until 1860.
-"Urbania" is considered indicative of the hopes of the inhabitants when it was chosen as a name.
+Urbania was settled around 1822 and known as Carleton until 1860.
+The name "Urbania" is considered indicative of the hopes of the inhabitants when it was chosen as a name, deriving from urbis, Latin for "city".

+In 1956, Urbania had a population of 87 people.